-- · We may not be able to expand the services that our affiliated physicians provide to our hospital partners. - We may not be able to attract referrals to our office-based practices or neonatology transports to our hospital-based units. - We may not be able to execute new contractual arrangements with hospitals, including through joint ventures, where we either currently provide or do not currently provide physician services. - We may not be able to work with our hospital partners to develop integrated services programs for which we become a multi-specialty provider of solutions within the maternal-fetal, newborn, pediatric continuum of care. - · We may not accurately project organic growth performance, potentially resulting in lower margins.
+- We may not be able to expand the services that our affiliated physicians provide to our hospital partners or the services provided by our services companies to their customers. - We may not be able to attract referrals to our office-based practices or neonatology transports to our hospital-based units. - We may not be able to execute new contractual arrangements with hospitals, including through joint ventures, where we either currently provide or do not currently provide physician services. - We may not be able to work with our hospital partners to develop integrated services programs for which we become a multi-specialty provider of solutions within the maternal-fetal, newborn, pediatric continuum of care. - We may not accurately project organic growth performance, potentially resulting in lower margins.